yale-mgt-656-fall-2023/.github/profile/README.md

 information you submitted.

 When you submit your assignment, please take care that you submit the correct information without typos.
-The class website will happily suggest "foo.com" as your submission instead of the URL to your Git repo.
 Many of the assignments will be graded in an automated fashion and so a typo can have a catastrophic effect on your grade for an assignment.
+I can fix that, of course, but... it's a pain for both of us!

 For many assignments I will provide either automated testing code or testing code online at [http://grading.656.mba](http://grading.656.mba).
 You can use